Skip to main content

 • and restored on every restart

-chunk uploads depend on reading exact byte ranges. so file access has to be relaible across restarts, memory efficient and background execution compatible.
+chunk uploads depend on reading exact byte ranges. so file access has to be reliable across restarts, memory-efficient, and background-execution compatible.

 subtle problem: background + file access